jileil2/BMJ_thymoma_case_reports/README.md

 ## How to Reproduce Results

 > You’ll need local copies of the data files in the `tables/` directory (see **Data Access** below).
 > All scripts are intended to be run **line by line in R** to help users inspect intermediate outputs and verify reproducibility.
+> Readers can find in each script which lines of code correspond to specific results reported in the manuscript.

 ### 1. Figures (Figure S1, Figures 2–7)